kashansunday/notes/README.md

 Secondly, planning ahead is crucial.
 Before starting a project, think about the overall goal and break it down into smaller tasks.
 Create a plan with deadlines and milestones to keep yourself on track.
 Planning ahead will also help prevent last-minute panic and stress.
  ..

+# 2024-01-17
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying genuine bottlenecks."

+This quote emphasizes the importance of clear and well-structured programming over hasty attempts to improve efficiency without evidence.
+It reminds us that over-optimizing too early can lead to complex, hard-to-debug code and might not always yield significant performance improvements.
+Always prioritize simplicity and clarity in your coding journey.